JanelChumley/New-Coder-Survey-Data-Visualizations/README.md

 **Scatterplot**

-In this scatterplot, new coders are also grouped by their desired company size/type.
+New coders are also grouped by their desired company size/type in this scatterplot.
 ![](JobRoleInterest_Scatter.png )

 ###**Interpretation of the data**